E. W. Scripps Company: 1977–1994: The independent expansion

 In 1977, the company expanded its focus onto independent station territory by purchasing KBMA-TV in Kansas City from the Businessmen's Assurance Company of America, but in 1981 the station was renamed to KSHB-TV.
 Nearly seven years later, in 1984, after Edwin Cooperstein rebuffed a bid from Tribune Company, Scripps immediately purchased independent station, KNXV-TV in Phoenix.
 To make room for the sale, Scripps was required to divest itself of radio stations KMEO-AM-FM.

 Nearly one year later, Scripps purchased ABC station, WXYZ-TV in Detroit, and independent station WFTS-TV in Tampa Bay from Capital Cities Communications as part of a spin-off reorganization, after the FCC felt that the combination of Cap Cities and ABC exceeded the new ownership limit of 12 stations and the 25% national reach limit.
 On October 9, 1986, two of Scripps' stations in Phoenix and Kansas City became affiliates of the Fox Broadcasting Company television network.
 A third independent station in Tampa Bay joined Fox in 1988 after WTOG-TV disaffiliated from the network.

 In 1988, the broadcasting division of the company started its own production company Scripps Howard Productions in order to produce and market television programs.

 From 1990 to 1995, Scripps was a partner in the regional sports network SportSouth, along with Turner Broadcasting and Tele-Communications, Inc.; in 1996 the network was sold to News Corporation and became Fox Sports South.

 In the summer of 1990, Scripps bought out the NBC Baltimore affiliate WMAR-TV from Gillett Communications, but in February 1991 the transfer was canceled after Scripps accused Gillett of misreporting WMAR's financial statements.
 Gillett then took legal action against Scripps, but both sides settled and the sale went forward.
 Scripps took control of the station in the spring of 1991.

 On July 19, 1993, Scripps sold WMC-AM-FM-TV to Atlanta businessman Bert Ellis and his new company, Ellis Communications.

-In 1994, Scripps acquired the Knoxville-based Cinetel Productions to serve as a production base for a new home lifestyle-oriented cable network, which would eventually launch in December as HGTV.
-Scripps later acquired a stake in the Food Network, and launched a spin-off of HGTV known as DIY Network.
+In 1994, Scripps acquired the Knoxville-based Cinetel Productions to serve as a production base for a new home lifestyle-oriented cable network, which would eventually launch in December as HGTV. and then launched a spin-off of HGTV known as DIY Network (later renamed as the Magnolia Network in January 2022) in December 1999.